Computer Information Systems Technology

 CIS 155 : Introduction to Mobile App Development

 The purpose of this course is to introduce the students to various app development tools for various mobile platforms.
 Specific topics include: app distribution sources, mobile device operating systems, surveys of app development software, processes for design, build, deploying, and optimizing apps.
 At the conclusion of this course students will be able to design, build, deploy, and optimize a basic app.
-Offered only in the fall semester.

 Credits